defthue/Terryscape/README.md

-small things to fix by either of us.

 stone guy yellow merchant dude needs animation

 dragon area with cake and legs needs important quests (its hardest place to reach on map)